Weinstein handlebodies for complements of smoothed toric divisors

 There are other situations where a toric manifold may fail to be $\{V_1,\dots, V_k \}$-centered which do not fall under the above cases.
 For example, the rays may all intersect at points outside the interior of the polytope, or the directed rays may fail to intersect at all because of the placement of the vertices and the directions of the rays.
 In certain examples, we prove that even though the complement of the $\{V_1,\dots,V_k \}$-smoothing is exact, it still does not admit a Weinstein structure.
-In these examples the obstruction comes from the fact that a Weinstein manifold must have convex boundary.
-Correspondingly the neighborhood $N$ must have concave boundary.
+In these examples the obstruction comes from the fact that a Weinstein domain must have convex boundary.
+Correspondingly the neighborhood $N$ of the smoothed divisor must have concave boundary.
 We discuss the criterion that $N$ has a concave structure and provide these examples in Section~\ref{s:obstructions}.

-Now we explain the second half of our progress towards understanding these Weinstein domains.
-Our next result develops a systematic procedure to take the Weinstein manifolds produced by Theorem~\ref{thm:toricWein} and convert them into Weinstein handle diagrams in the standard Gompf form.
-Let $F$ be a surface, and $c$ a finite set of co-oriented curves in $F$.
+Theorem~\ref{thm:toricWein} identifies the geometric significance from the toric perspective of Weinstein domains obtained from $D^*T^2$ by attaching $2$-handles to the co-oriented co-normal lifts of curves, we now turn to the question of how to study these Weinstein domains diagrammatically.
+Our next result develops a systematic procedure to take the Weinstein domains produced by Theorem~\ref{thm:toricWein} and convert them into Weinstein handlebody diagrams in the Gompf standard form.
+In fact, this procedure works more generally when we replace the torus $T^2$ with any closed surface.

+{Theorem~\ref{thm:cotangentdiagram}} \begin{thm:cotangentdiagram} Let $F$ be a closed surface and $c=\{\gamma_i\}_{i=1}^k$ a finite unordered collection of co-oriented curves in $F$.